-The Work Programme is a scheme that aims to help people into work.
-The Jobcentre Plus puts people who claim Jobseekers Allowance (JSA) and Employment and Support Allowance (ESA) onto the Work Programme.
-Some people must take part in the work programme to get their full benefit payment.
+The work programme is a scheme that aims to help people into work.
+If you are on ESA and are in the WRAG you may have to take part in the work programme to get your full ESA payment.

 If you are in the Support Group of ESA you do not have to take part in the Work Programme.
 However, you can choose to at any point if you think it will be helpful.

-There are a number of different organisations that run the Work Programme.
+A number of different organisations run the Work Programme.
 These organisations are called providers.
-You will have regular meetings with the provider where you will discuss what will help you get into work.
+If you have to attend the work programme, you will have regular meetings with the provider.
+You will discuss what will help you get into work.

 You could ask for support with: